andrealorenzon/testo_tesi/tesi.md

 * $K$ measure, a theoretically grounded measure that relies on a strong axiomatic base.[^Sebastiani, 2015]
 * confusion entropy, a statistical score comparable with Matthews correlation coefficient, treated below.
 * Power's informedness and markedness [^Powers, 2011], a couple of interesting alternative metrics that respectively describe how a binary predictor is informed in relation to the opposite condition, and the probability that the predictor correctly marks a specific condition.
-* Mattew's correlation Coefficient (MCC), exhaustively treated in a following sub-chapter.
+* Matthews correlation Coefficient (MCC), exhaustively treated in a following sub-chapter.

 Despite their effectiveness, most of the aforementioned measures do not appear to have achieved such a diffusion in the literature to be considered a solid alternative to MCC and $F_1$ score.
 They are good single-valued indicators of performance, supported by a strong bibliography, and useful to compare large numbers of tests.